 The Russian Anthrax story is an iconic example of how a dubious hypothesis goes viral in the media simply by blaming global warming.
 The original hypothesis imagined “global warming thawed a reindeer” but that hypothesis has already been discarded as ground zero for the outbreak has been narrowed to a private deer-breeding ranch, which is the typical location for Siberian anthrax breakouts.
 Nonetheless rabid alarmists blindly embraced warming from rising CO2 as the cause of the outbreak, and then went on a witch hunt against anyone offering a more common sense perspective.

-The Daily Kos recently posted an article by Outonalimb, (crafted with the help of the most dishonest professional skeptic-basher Slandering Sou), that attacked my WUWT essay, which correctly suggested the termination of Russia’s vaccination program resulted in the Russian Anthrax outbreak.
+The Daily Kos recently posted an article by Outonalimb, (aka Dave Petterson and crafted with the help of the most dishonest professional skeptic-basher Slandering Sou), that attacked my WUWT essay, which correctly suggested the termination of Russia’s vaccination program resulted in the Russian Anthrax outbreak.
 If the Daily Kos ever wants to be taken seriously by the general public, I suggest they never post such transparently dishonest and ill informed writings.

 Incorrect Diagnoses Promote the Spread of Disease